 Once you have put into play a healthy relationship with tidying up your space, it becomes a simple routine that can be done in 15 minutes or less and not an overhaul that induces stress.
 Toss strewn belongings into cubbies, make your bed, shut doors, fold clothing back into their designated drawer, and you’re good to go.

 If You Have 30 Minutes

 Once you’ve done so, appoint a mirror to one of your walls.
-Pinsky purposes “A big full-length mirror can really open up the room and function as a piece of art as well as give you the illusion of a bigger space,” she says.
+"A big full-length mirror can really open up the room and function as a piece of art as well as give you the illusion of a bigger space,” Pinsky says.
 A few more minutes on the clock?
-Head to your bookshelf and color coordinate for what Pinsky calls a manicured look.
+Head to your bookshelf and color-coordinate for what Pinsky calls a manicured look.

 Next task on the list is to address the lighting in your small room.
 Pinsky knows that bad lighting can make a cramped space feel even smaller.
 The fix? ”Light curtains and a floor lamp that projects up into the ceiling,” she says.
 This will allow natural light to illuminate areas that may otherwise feel ignored, while the floor lamp can pool an ambient vibe after dark.

 With an entire day on your hands, Pinsky pulls out all the stops to declutter your bedroom and revamp, but there are some rules—number one being that you must declutter before even thinking about organizing.
 "The goal isn't to get rid of stuff," she says.
 "The goal is to feel good about what you keep.”
 Your jumping-off point should be your drawers.